Financial-Times/origami/readme.md

 }
 ```

-`oFontsGetFontFamilyForUseCase()` has the added benefit of warning you if the font-face may not have been included.
+`oFontsGetFontFamilyForUseCase()` has the added benefit of warning you if the `@font-face` may not have been included.

+If the use case requested has not been defined, then a SASS warning will be given on compilation, and the _default_ use case will be returned.

-*Note that you still need to use `oFontsInclude()` to actually include the font family*
+Note that you still need to use `oFontsInclude()` to actually include the `@font-face`.